saikirankannaiah/saikiran.kannaiah.github.io/_posts/2021-05-17-Pursuit-of-Happiness.md

 6. Economy (GDP per Capita) - The extent to which GDP contributes to the calculation of the Happiness Score

-Based on this data I wanted to understand or answer these following questions based
+Based on this data I wanted to understand or answer these following questions

 1. What are happiest countries in the world?
 2. What are common amongst these happy countries and What makes these countries happy?